VAN GAAL HAS IT ALL TO DO

 Suarez's 31 goals brought Liverpool 16 points in 2013-14, compared to 20 points from 21 goals for Sturridge, more than any other player in the league.

-He took that total to 22 against Southampton at Anfield on Sunday, and it's this capability to decide games and unlock victories that might mean that Liverpool actually retained the striker who can truly guide them to success.
+He took that total to 22 against Southampton at Anfield on Sunday and it is this capability to decide games and unlock victories that might mean that Liverpool actually retained the striker who can truly guide them to success.

 AGUERO THE BEST IN THE PREMIER LEAGUE?